myrrlyn/apocrypha.es/priv/archive/1rimhq.md

 > Grandpa that’s racist

-Pish, in my day we didn’ ‘ave a word fer “racist”, we jus’ ad a big ol’ axe fer choppin’ up elves what came a-knockin'.
+Pish, in my day we didn’ ‘ave a word fer “racist”, we jus’ ad a big ol’ axe fer choppin’ up elves what came a-knockin’.
 Quiet down.

 Anyways, even when they ain’t little boys nor girls, they’m powerful scurred o’ Vaermima’s bad dreams.
 So they got a hold o’ one o’ their elf gods.
 Wassisname… Jeoffrey?
 Iffy?
 Summat elfish rest ashured.
-An’ ol’ wassisname weren’t much good fer nothin', bein’ an elf god.
+An’ ol’ wassisname weren’t much good fer nothin’, bein’ an elf god.
 But ‘e ‘ad a right clever idea, did ol’ wassisname, an’ ‘e were right good at spinnin’ a yarn.
 So ‘e told the sleepin baby-elfs lie down in bed, be right quiet, an listen ter ol’ wassisname.
 An’ he told ‘em such lovely tales as ter keep their little elf minds off o’ ol’